gkryzia/ironman2015/ironman2015-RNotebook.md

 ------------------------------------------------------------------------

-#### <br> **How does men bike time impact an overall time?**
+#### How does men bike time impact an overall time?

-#### There is a linear positive correlation between bike time and overall time.
+There is a linear positive correlation between bike time and overall time.
 Sounds logic and absolutely makes sense.
 What can be a surprise is how strong is the impact of bike time on overall time looking at men groups.The linear regression model predicts an increase in overall time about twice as much as an increase in bike time.

 ------------------------------------------------------------------------